The effectiveness of Bora-Care in a gel form for sealed or hard-to-reach wood.

 How Does Jecta Work?

-The active ingredient in Jecta is the same as that in the liquid concentrate form of Bora-Care: a borate salt.
-Borate salts work by taking advantage of a unique feature in the biology of termites, ants and other insects.
-If ingested by ants, beetles or termites, the insect becomes unable to extract nutrition from its food and starves to death.
+The active ingredient in Jecta is the same as that in the liquid form of Bora-Care: a borate salt.
+Borate salts work by taking advantage of a unique feature in the biology of termites, ants and other pests.
+If ingested by target pests such as carpenter ants, beetles or termites, the pest becomes unable to extract nutrition from its food and starves to death.
 And because of this unique mode of action, insects cannot develop a resistance, ever.

 How Is Jecta Used?

-Jecta can be injected by PMPs through any wood surface coating and is designed for application to wood by injection into voids, checks, cracks, or pre-drilled holes.
+Jecta can be injected through any wood surface coating and is designed for application to wood by injection into voids, checks, cracks or pre-drilled holes by a pest management professional.

-Have your pest control company use Jecta in areas where Bora-Care cannot be applied effectively, and where wood decay or insects are present or in high-risk areas vulnerable to infestation.
+Pest control companies use Jecta in areas where Bora-Care cannot be applied effectively, where wood decay or insects are present or in high-risk areas vulnerable to infestation.
 This includes wood that remains moist or is subject to frequent wetting, or wood in contact with the ground or soil.
-Examples include flooring and foundations systems; window and door framing and headers; exterior steps, porches and decks; roof trim and soffits; attics and roofing; porches and garages; fence posts, pilings and piers; log construction; utility poles and railroad ties.
+Examples include flooring and foundation systems; window and door framing and headers; exterior steps, porches and decks; roof trim and soffits; attics and roofing; porches and garages; fence posts, pilings and piers; log construction; utility poles and railroad ties.

 - Jecta Specimen Label / SDS (Acrobat PDF)